 Sometimes the stars are not aligned and you can’t get the right service you know you should get, you are even turned down, robbed or disrespected.
 You haven’t managed to avoid the French rudeness and everything went wrong.
 This is the time to attack and ask to speak to a manager to complain.
 There is still a possibility the manager will defend the employee depending on the situation.
 But you can also win your case if this is worth it.

 My last advice, going a bit further than the French rudeness but considering more the defending your right part.
-If you consider that you have been treated unrightfully and even have been robbed as a client, you should seek advice from specialized consumer association.
-They can very helpful, help you write letters with legal grounds and even more.
+If you consider that you have been treated unrightfully and even have been robbed as a client, you should seek advice from a specialized consumer association.
+They can be very helpful, help you write letters with legal grounds and even more.
 You only need to be a member by paying the annual membership, usually under 50 euros.
 A very famous one is called UFC – Que Choisir.

 In short, knowing and using the French “rules of etiquette” will avoid you some French rudeness or direct reaction.
 It is mainly a matter of cultural differences and customs.
 When a French person feels disrespected by someone getting off on the wrong foot, the French will not hesitate to make a point.
 I hope these 5 tips will help you avoid and react to some common situations and you will soon become frenchified without even noticing it!